mbabynames search ✿

 Cerise Victoria

-Meaning: Cerise = "noble and strong", Victoria = "victory".
+Meaning: Cerise = "cherry red", Victoria = "victory".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Victoria starts with a soft V, which glides naturally from Cerise's ending.

 Cerise Amara